 The Hawaii-based longline program consists of 2 fisheries, a deep-set fishery which targets tuna and a shallow-set fishery which targets swordfish.
 The deep-set fishery observer program is currently designed with the dual objectives of collecting representative samples of the entire fishery while also achieving maximum cost effectiveness.
 The cost aspect relates to the challenges of keeping observers ready for sea deployments while not having to pay personnel costs during periods of waiting and/or inactivity.
 In brief, a two-tier sampling design is used to achieve coverage and cost objectives.
 Vessels are required to notify the observer program of intent to leave port with at least 72 hours of notice.
-A random number is assigned to those giving notification to determine if an observer will be sent with them.
+A random number is assigned to each vessel giving notification to determine if an observer will be sent with them.
 If the vessel fails to leave in a reasonable time frame, the observer is reassigned to a different vessel and another observer is sent out with the original vessel when they do depart.
-Due to budgetary constraints, observer coverage sometimes falls short of the 20% objective in a given quarter, so additional random samples are taken in a subsequent quarter to make up the difference (McCracken 2012).
+Due to budgetary and logistical constraints, the sampling design allows observer coverage to vary throughout the year.
+Periods where coverage is below the targeted 20% coverage are followed by periods where coverage exceeds 20% (McCracken 2012).